Terry Reintke: Controversy

 In 2014, Reintke reported on her first week as a Member of the European Parliament in a widely discussed YouTube video with fellow Green representatives Jan Philipp Albrecht and Ska Keller, which led to criticism of her ability to work with opponents.

 Along with Volker Beck, Felix Banaszak and Max Lucks, Reintke was temporarily detained when Beck wanted to speak publicly at Istanbul Pride in June 2016.

 Recognition

 In December 2017, Reintke was featured in TIME magazine's coverage of their Person of the Year issue, as part of the "Silence Breakers" honoured for speaking out against sexual abuse and harassment.

 Personal life

-Reintke is in a relationship with Mélanie Vogel.
-They live in Brussels.
+Up until 2024, Reintke was in a relationship with Mélanie Vogel.
+They lived in Brussels.